joseph-lozano/josephlozano.dev/priv/posts/2022/06-10-phoenix-deployment-speedrun.md

 # Prod machine
-adduser docker # you will be prompted to pick a password. usermod -aG sudo docker exit # exit back to your machine
+adduser docker # you will be prompted to pick a password. usermod -aG sudo docker su - docker # switch to the docker user sudo apt update sudo apt install docker docker-compose exit # logout of the docker user back to root exit # exit back to your machine
 ```